St John Ambulance Brigade in South Africa 1900-1902

 Winburg, Lejweleputswa District Municipality, Free State, South Africa

-511 orderley
+511 orderly

 higson lister

-Died 12th of June 1900
+Died 12th of June 1900 at Pinetown of Enteric Fever aged 23 years.

 1900 Annual Report